Nachtraven/nachtraven.github.io/Readme.md

 I hated my previous jekyll website

-This is my blog, uses [Jekyll](http://jekyllrb.com/).
-I was tired of bloated, slow Wordpress that locked up all my content.
+"This is my blog, uses [Jekyll](http://jekyllrb.com/).
+I was tired of bloated, slow Wordpress that locked up all my content."